freeminer/freeminer/doc/lua_api.md

     texture = "image.png",
     -- The texture of the particle
+    -- v5.6.0 and later: also supports the table format described in the -- following section.

     playername = "singleplayer",
     -- Optional, if specified spawns particles only on the player's client